timboudreau/audio_unit_rust_demo/README.md

  * Mac OS 13 or newer + an SDK for Mac OS 13 (or perhaps later if you tweak `build-xcframeworks`)
  * Xcode 14 or newer + command-line tools (`xcodebuild` and `lipo` are used)
- * A Rust toolchain including `cargo` - built with Rust 1.80.1 - whatever `rustup` gives you that supports 2021 edition or newer should be fine
+ * A Rust toolchain including `cargo` - built with Rust 1.80.1 - whatever `rustup` gives you that supports 2021 edition or newer should be fine, with target architectures for `aarch64-apple-darwin` and `x86_64-apple-darwin` installed (use `rustup target add ...` for whichever you're not running on) - the build scripts cross-compile for both architectures

 Quickstart